← Back to blog

 Recent decisions from the BC Human Rights Tribunal (BCHRT) offer clear reminders that when employers mishandle disability-related needs, the consequences can include legal liability, prolonged absences, preventable turnover, reputational harm, and operational disruption.

-For organizations focused on efficiency, cost control, and workforce stability, these cases reinforce a simple message:
+For organisations focused on efficiency, cost control, and workforce stability, these cases reinforce a simple message:

 Accommodation failures are expensive — and preventable with the right processes.